Electrical and Electronic Engineering

 Entry requirements

-PhD applicants must hold/achieve the minimum award level of a master's degree (or international equivalent) in a relevant discipline.
-Applicants without a master's qualification may be considered on an exceptional basis, provided they hold a first-class undergraduate degree.
-Please note, acceptance will also depend on evidence of readiness to pursue a research degree.
+PhD applicants must hold/achieve a minimum of a merit at master's degree level (or international equivalent) in a relevant discipline.
+Applicants without a master's qualification may be considered on an exceptional basis, provided they hold a first class undergraduate degree.
+Please note, acceptance will also depend on readiness to pursue a research degree.

 Months of entry